adrmckinney/go-notes/README.md

 - **GetNotes**: Tests retrieving all notes.
 - **DeleteNote**: Tests deleting a note by ID.
 - **Test Utilities**:
-  - `CleanUpDatabases`: Ensures the database is cleaned up after each test.
+  - `CleanUpTables`: Ensures the database is cleaned up after each test.
   - `Factories`: Generate test data for notes.

 ---